kartik-v/yii2-grid/README.md

 Refer [detailed documentation](http://demos.krajee.com/grid) and/or a [complete demo](http://demos.krajee.com/grid-demo).

 ## Module
-The extension has been created as a module to enable access to advanced features like download actions (exporting as csv, html, or xls).
+The extension has been created as a module to enable access to advanced features like download actions (exporting as csv, text, html, or xls).
 You should configure the module with a name of `gridview` as shown below:
 ```php
 'modules' => [
    'gridview' =>  [